-Mid-Term Project and Final Project: For this section of this course you will complete projects in place of an exam for the mid-term and final.
+Final Project (PART 2 of syllabus): For this section of this course you will complete a project in place of an exam for the final.
 In the field of teaching, we should honor the best definition to date of higher order thinking as defined by Bloom's Taxonomy.
 We will use this taxonomy by having projects in the form of essay/reflection question responses (for the mid-term) and essay/reflection question responses (for final project) which focus on your service learning.
 Essentially, both are journals about your service which also connect your understanding of various course concepts to the service and visa versa.
 For this section of this course, a take home project format will rely on the learner to construct understanding of course material in a way that more closely approximates the tasks that will be called for in the teaching field.
 Bloom's taxonomy calls for application, synthesis and evaluation to be used in exercises (or exams) that assess high order thinking and in-depth understanding.
-So, the format of mid-term and Final meet Bloom's Taxonomy.
-The mid-term project and the Final Project are presented in full (along with the grading criteria and point worth) at the end of this syllabus (the hard copy version) in order to to not interrupt the normal progression of the other main parts of this syllabus.
+So, the format of Final, meet Bloom's Taxonomy.
+The Final Project is presented in full on a separate file and is PART 2 of this syllabus.
+It is presented in this manner in order to not interrupt the normal progression of the other main parts of this syllabus.
 These materials are handed out in class on day 1 of class and are housed in MODULE 1 for your access and assigned for you to go over and reread and watch my explanation of them.
 On Day 1 we will also briefly go over these materials.